dylan-thinnes/restore-vim-sessions/README.md

 This way, after a system shutdown or vim being killed, you can recreate any in-progress vim instances by launching `restore-sessions`.

+TODO: Currently, `restore-sessions` will also restore sessions that are still running.
+We should identify which session files correspond to instances of vim that are no longer running, and only restore those.